Mates1500/MobaProject/README.md

 #Moba Project
 Probably abandoned project that was supposed to be a job for someone else, but I never got saw a cent from it, so I've decided to open-source it.

-It's not a lot, but I think it's one of my best applications of OOP yet, especially the interactable object class.
+It's not a lot, but I think **it's one of my best applications of OOP yet, especially the interactable object class**.

 Open the MainScene.unity file inside of Unity to get started